Developer-Linus/FarmWise/README.md

 # FarmWise - AI-Powered Agricultural Assistant

 FarmWise is an AI-powered chatbot designed to provide tailored agricultural advice to farmers, helping them make informed decisions, improve productivity, and adopt sustainable farming practices.
-The app is specifically designed to address the challenges faced by smallholder farmers in Africa, offering affordable and accessible solutions.
+The app is specifically designed to address the challenges faced by smallholder farmers in Kenya, offering affordable and accessible solutions.

 ---